Paulo Avelino: 2013–2023

 2017: Avelino starred with ABS-CBN newcomer Ritz Azul in the television series The Promise of Forever.
-He also starred in two movies, I'm Drunk, I Love You, a 2017 Filipino romantic comedy independent film directed by JP Habac, and written by Habac and Giancarlo Abrahan with Maja Salvador and Ang Larawan, internationally released as The Portrait(Japanese: ある肖像画, Hepburn: Aru Shōzō-ga), a 2017 Philippine musical film directed by Loy Arcenas.
+He also starred in two movies, I'm Drunk, I Love You, a 2017 Filipino romantic comedy independent film directed by JP Habac, and written by Habac and Giancarlo Abrahan with Maja Salvador and Ang Larawan, internationally released as The Portrait (Japanese: ある肖像画, Hepburn: Aru Shōzō-ga), a 2017 Philippine musical film directed by Loy Arcenas.

 2018: Avelino starred in an afternoon series, Asintado as Gael Ojeda and in the primetime soap opera The General's Daughter as Franco Segismundo.
 He also top billed the two movies, Kasal a 2018 Filipino romance drama film starring Bea Alonzo, Derek Ramsay and Paulo Avelino.
 The film was directed by Ruel S. Bayani and produced by Star Cinema and Goyo: The Boy General (Filipino: Goyo: Ang Batang Heneral), or simply Goyo, is a 2018 Philippine epic war drama film.

 2020: Avelino starred in Walang Hanggang Paalam (International title: Irreplaceable / transl.
 Never Ending Goodbye) is a 2020 Philippine romance drama television series broadcast by Kapamilya Channel.
 Directed by Emmanuel Q. Palo and Darnel Joy R. Villaflor, it stars Paulo Avelino, Zanjoe Marudo, Arci Muñoz, Angelica Panganiban and JC Santos.
 And a Movie Fan Girl a 2020 Philippine coming of age film starring Charlie Dizon and Paulo Avelino.
 It is written and directed by Antoinette Jadaone.

 2021: Avelino starred with ABS-CBN newcomer Janine Gutierrez in the primetime soap opera series, Marry Me, Marry You as Andrei.

 2022: Avelino starred in Marry Me Marry you Season 2 as Andrei, Flower of Evil, a Philippine drama television series loosely based on the 2020 South Korean drama series of the same title.
 And a Movie with ABS-CBN newcomer Janine Gutierrez, Ngayon Kaya.

 In the present, he is filming his new teleserye with Kim Chiu and Maricel Soriano titled Linlang, to be seen and watched on the first half of 2023.

-2024–present: Career as Freelance Actor
+2024–present: Career as Freelance Actor, expanding partnership into TV5

 Avelino's exclusive contract with ABS-CBN and Star Magic expired in September 2024.
 As of that year, there were no definitive reports on whether Avelino would renew his contract with ABS-CBN.
-As of 2025, Avelino is self-managed and working as a freelance actor while negotiating with the Kapamilya Network.
-According to media outlets, despite not having an existing contract with ABS-CBN, Avelino remains a Kapamilya and is set to work on a movie project with Kim Chiu under Star Cinema in 2025.
+As of 2026, Avelino is self-managed and working as a freelance actor while negotiating with the Kapamilya Network and the Kapatid Network TV5.
+According to media outlets, despite not having an existing contract with ABS-CBN, Avelino remains a Kapamilya and is set to work on a movie project with Kim Chiu under Star Cinema in 2025, titled My Love Will Make You Disappear.

+Other ventures

+Business

+Avelino founded his own film company called WASD films in 2021.
+WASD first movie project was, Dito at Doon starring Janine Gutierrez and JC Santos which was released on UPSTREAM.ph.

+He also ventured into E-sports company.
+Avelino partnered with LuponWXC, a local eSports company that holds broadcasting rights to several e-Sports tournaments and promotes game streamers.